joaomelo/blog/src/posts/2020/2020-07-07-continuous-delivery-to-npm-with-github-actions.md

 ---
 tags: ['featured', 'devops', 'github']
-title: Continous Deliver to NPM With GitHub Actions.
+title: Continuous Delivery To NPM With GitHub Actions
 abstract: How to use GitHub Actions to automatically version, test, and publish NPM packages.
 ---